Evening Lectures

 2019 Special Event/Lecture:

-October 11, 2019: Nick Zentner, “Central Washington’s Greatest Hits….Geologically” (recorded; click to visit our Facebook page for video)
+October 11, 2019: Nick Zentner, “Central Washington’s Greatest Hits….Geologically” (click for YouTube video)

 2018 Evening Lecture Series:

 March 29, 2018: Nick Zentner, “Is Mt.
-Stuart from Mexico?” (recorded; click to visit our Facebook page for video)
+Stuart from Mexico?” (click for YouTube video)

 May 10, 2018: John Jensen, “Hollywood and the Homefront: Tinsel Town’s Contribution to World War II”